0mgRod/Working-GPT-2-with-Custom-Training-Data/README.md

 pip install transformers pandas numpy
 ```

 Now, you are technically ready to run the code.
 What you need to do now is unzip the zip file and create a `results` folder.
-Lastly, enter whatever information you want your GPT-2 model to know about.
+Lastly, enter whatever information you want your GPT-2 model to know about in the `data.txt` file.